frondeus/fvtt-syrin-control/README.md

 * Load moods automatically from Syrinscape API (currently needs CORS proxy, as Syrinscape has strict CORS rules)
 * Load moods from CSV file ("Download Remote Control Links" button in Syrinscape Online Master Panel)
 * (WIP) QuickInsert integration to quickly find desired soundset (with SuperSyrin you get **A LOT** of soundsets, so its good to switch the mood as quickly as possible when your players detour :) )
+* Popup for playing one-shot elements as well as creating handy macros.

 ## Planned features:
-* [ ] Easier way to create new macros for playing elements (search, some kind of list)
+* [ ] Better README how to setup it
 * [ ] Volume control
 * [ ] Localization
 * [ ] Better integration with Syrinscape Online to avoid CORS proxy.